 Operator is duly organized and validly existing under the laws of the State of Delaware, is qualified to do business under the laws of the State of Missouri, is in good standing under its certificate of formation in the State of Delaware and the laws of the State of Missouri, has the requisite power and authority to own its properties, to carry on its business as now being conducted, and to enter into this Agreement and the transactions contemplated herein and perform and carry out all covenants and obligations on its part to be performed under and pursuant to this Agreement, and is duly authorized to execute and deliver this Agreement and consummate the transactions contemplated herein.

-Operator is not prohibited from entering into this Agreement or discharging and performing all covenants and obligations on its part to be performed under and pursuant to this Agreement.
-The execution and delivery of this Agreement, the consummation of the transactions contemplated herein and the fulfillment of and compliance with the provisions of this Agreement will not conflict with or constitute a breach of or a default under, or require any consent, license or approval that has not been obtained pursuant to, any of the terms, conditions or provisions of any Applicable Laws and Regulations, any order, judgment, writ, injunction, decree, determination, award or other instrument or legal requirement of any Governmental Authority, the certification of incorporation and bylaws of Operator or any contractual limitation, restriction or outstanding trust indenture, deed of trust, mortgage, loan agreement, lease other evidence of indebtedness or any other agreement or instrument to which Operator is a party or by which it or any of its property is bound.
+To Operator’s knowledge, Operator is not prohibited from entering into this Agreement or discharging and performing all covenants and obligations on its part to be performed under and pursuant to this Agreement.
+To Operator’s knowledge, the execution and delivery of this Agreement, the consummation of the transactions contemplated herein and the fulfillment of and compliance with the provisions of this Agreement will not conflict with or constitute a breach of or a default under, or require any consent, license or approval that has not been obtained pursuant to, any of the terms, conditions or provisions of any Applicable Laws and Regulations, any order, judgment, writ, injunction, decree, determination, award or other instrument or legal requirement of any Governmental Authority, the certification of incorporation and bylaws of Operator or any contractual limitation, restriction or outstanding trust indenture, deed of trust, mortgage, loan agreement, lease other evidence of indebtedness or any other agreement or instrument to which Operator is a party or by which it or any of its property is bound.

 Operator has taken all such actions as may be necessary or advisable and proper to authorize this Agreement, the execution and delivery hereof, and the consummation of transactions contemplated hereby.